To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Best Dental Insurance

 Here are our picks for the best dental plan marketplace websites.

 eHealth (formerly eHealthInsurance) is the popular, federally-approved insurance marketplace alternative to Healthcare.gov.
-Here you can find health, dental, vision and package insurance plans from all the top providers across the country.
+You can find health, dental, vision, and package insurance plans from all the top providers across the country.

 Despite the wealth of offerings, this site is easy to use and has fantastic search features.
 You can connect with eHealth’s licensed customer support agents 24/7 for any assistance you need.

 DentalInsurance.com was the first site to enable individuals to both comparison-shop and apply for dental insurance and discount dental plans online.
 They offer plans from 20+ top providers, including Delta Dental, Guardian, Humana, and Ameritas.

 We love their site feature that allows you to choose up to three plans to compare features, coverage, rates, etc. side by side.
 This tool is a huge plus if you’re trying to decide between insurance or a savings plan.